uchealua/x-home-updated/README.md

-#this is a X (formerly twitter) web homepage replica
-#it was created and modified by the github account owner
+this is a X (formerly twitter) web homepage replica which was created and modified by the account owner